 Being customer first means investing in and executing a strong customer experience management strategy.
 To do that, ensure these three things are happening at your organisation.

 1. Know who you are to your customer

 The best companies don’t focus on products – they focus on what they help their customers do with those products or services.
 IKEA, the furniture brand, focuses on a vision: “To create a better everyday life for the many people.”
 This helps them see beyond selling products and focus on what customers can feel and achieve with their products.

 2. Know your customers

 It’s not enough to know their buying needs.
-It’s important to know who they are—what their challenges, goals, and emotions are.
-Developing personas and collaborating with customers is a great way to keep customers top-of-mind throughout the organization.
+It’s important to know who they are – what their challenges, goals and emotions are.
+Developing personas and collaborating with customers is a great way to keep customers top-of-mind throughout the organisation.
 Co-creating with customers can help avoid service issues by inviting customers to design experiences with you proactively.
-Of course, listening to customers with an ongoing Voice of the Customer (VoC) program is another way to stay connected to their experiences.
-Integrate customer feedback into the work cycles of your organization so teams take actions to address customer issues and close the loop with the customer.
+Of course, listening to customers with an ongoing Voice of the Customer (VoC) programme is another way to stay connected to their experiences.
+Integrate customer feedback into your organisation’s work cycles so teams take actions to address customer issues and close the loop with the customer.